Marcelo Quinteros

 Marcelo Nildo Quinteros (born 23 December 1976 in Cañada de Gómez, Santa Fe) is an Argentine football midfielder.

 Quinteros started his professional playing career in 2000 with Rosario Central.
 In 2003, he had a spell with Deportivo Cuenca in Ecuador before joining Gimnasia y Esgrima de Jujuy in 2004.

 In 2005, Quinteros was part of the Gimnasia team that won the 2nd division Clausura 2005 and obtained promotion to the Argentine Primera.

-In 2009, he joined Banfield after failing to prevent the relegation of previous club, San Martín de Tucumán.
+In 2009, he joined Banfield after failing to prevent the relegation of his previous club, San Martín de Tucumán.
 He played in every game of the Apertura 2009 championship, helping Banfield to win the Argentine league championship for the first time in their history.